What are peer-to-peer payments?

 Key takeaways

-- P2P payment services are transactions between two parties with separate bank accounts, mediated by a third-party website or mobile app.
+- P2P payment services facilitate transactions between two parties with separate bank accounts through a third-party website or mobile app.

-- Each P2P service has different rules for what kind of accounts can be linked, and fees for instant transfers or international payments may be charged.
+- Each P2P service has different rules for linking accounts, and some may charge fees for instant transfers or international payments.

 How P2P payments work